ankitarya1214/Relaxer/README.md

 ### Hi there 👋
 RELAXER APP

+Go to Code option and Download zip file.
-open index.html into your browser to open the website. if audio is not playing in the background then open in different browser.....
+After downloading Extract the zip file and open index.html into your browser to open the website. if audio is not playing in the background then open in different browser.....
 <!--
 **ankitarya1214/ankitarya1214** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.